ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ### Recursive vs. non-recursive gateways

 Recursive gateways are gateways that will attempt to retrieve content from other peers on the network if they do not have it locally.
+This is the default behavior in [Rainbow](https://github.com/ipfs/rainbow/#readme) and [Kubo](../install/command-line.md) running with [`Gateway.NoFetch=false`](https://github.com/ipfs/kubo/blob/master/docs/config.md#gatewaynofetch).

 Non-recursive gateways are gateways that only serve content that they have themselves.
-For example, [Kubo](https://github.com/ipfs/kubo) can be configured to act as a non-recursive gateway by setting the [`NoFetch`](https://github.com/ipfs/kubo/blob/master/docs/config.md#gatewaynofetch) option.
+For example, [Kubo](../install/command-line.md) can be configured to act as a non-recursive gateway by setting the [`Gateway.NoFetch=true`](https://github.com/ipfs/kubo/blob/master/docs/config.md#gatewaynofetch) option.

 In general, recursive gateways are more powerful for end-users because they abstract away all details of the peer-to-peer network.
 However, they are much more resource-intensive for operators and prone to abuse.

-Non-recursive gateways are becoming a popular way to provide IPFS content to the network (as an alternative or in addition to Bitswap).
-Non-recursive provider records can only be announced to the [IPNI](../concepts/ipni/), but not the [DHT](../concepts/dht.md).
+[Trustless, verifiable retrieval](../reference/http/gateway.md#trustless-verifiable-retrieval) from non-recursive gateways is becoming a popular way to provide IPFS content to the network ([HTTP](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval) as an alternative or in addition to [Bitswap](../concepts/glossary.md#bitswap)).

 ## Trusted vs. trustless gateways